mitodl/mit_lti_flask_sample/docs/tutorial.rst

     deploy_to_heroku.rst

-Use the LTI sample on the heroku server in a course
+Use the heroku sample LTI provider in an edX course
 ---------------------------------------------------

-Run the LTI sample with http and https on the heroku server in a browser as you did locally only with the heroku URLs (see above).
+Run the sample LTI provider with http and https on the heroku server in a browser as you did locally only with the heroku URLs (see above).

-    Create a new problem that uses the LTI Sample
+    Create a new problem that uses the sample LTI provider

         Create a new problem of type ``Advanced->LTI``